 There are a few benefits to this digital-first strategy.
 Brands can target more HCPs across more regions, provide more healthcare professionals with more on-demand marketing materials and do so both safely and on the HCP’s time.

 The trend towards using virtual event platforms will likely continue even as in-person events are reintroduced to the market.
-After all, big in-person conferences are expensive to host and difficult scale.
+After all, big in-person conferences are expensive to host and difficult to accurately scale.
 A virtual event platform — with hybrid event strategies in place — can help to maximize the reach of an in-person event and drive better return on investment.

 3. Product Launches